rafaeldepontes/fauthless-go/README.md

 ## 5. Notes

+- The project still needs tests case and some coverage about the edge cases...
 - If you need any help or are having any issue with it, contact `rafael.cr.carneiro@gmail.com` for assistance.